Olga Morrill is a retired librarian, storyteller, and the author of The Vagabond Trilogy.

 The concept for the trilogy originated from a prompt for the White Mountain Writers group, which I initiated in January 2012, while still working as Program Coordinator at the Conway Public Library.
 The prompt was to write a piece of historical fiction, and I was curious about the earliest European involvement in what is now the State of New Hampshire, where I have lived full time since 1971.

 The story of the first Europeans to live on New Hampshire soil involves David Thompson and the Hilton Brothers.
-It is fascinating and will be the subject of Book 3 (a prequel); however, while perusing the fount of information on the Dover Public Library website, I stumbled upon a particularly brutal incident that took place in Dover (now NH, then Mass Bay Colony) in 1662.
+It will be the subject of Book 3 (a prequel); however, while perusing the fount of information on the Dover Public Library website, I stumbled upon a particularly brutal incident that took place in Dover (now NH, then Mass Bay Colony) in 1662.
 I was shocked and intrigued.

 What was the Whip and Cart Act?
 Who were the three women sentenced to endure this torture?
 How did they become convinced to join the Religious Society of Friends?
 Who trained them to be missionaries?
 Why were they compelled to go to New England at a time when Quaker persecution was at its peak?
 Why had I never heard that four people were hanged in Boston in 1659/60 just for being Quakers?